ihavethatonvinyl/blog/content/liner-notes/walk-out-to-winter/index.md

 +++
-title = "WALK OUT TO WINTER: falling in love with—and to—aztec camera's high land, hard rain" slug = 'walk-out-to-winter' draft = false
+title = "WALK OUT TO WINTER: falling in love with—and to—Aztec Camera's High Land, Hard Rain" slug = 'walk-out-to-winter' draft = false